RobertSellers/mipanalysis/README.md

 # OpenCPU Application: MIHPT Log QA v6.7
-.zipped MIHPT Data Viewer and Converter Utility.
+.zipped MIHPT Data Viewer and Converter Utility

 To see this application live in action go to: